 Here is a practice on cultivating inner calm, joy and love.

-he world can feel overwhelming, and we cannot control everything.
+The world can feel overwhelming, and we cannot control everything.
 But we can focus on what is within our reach.
 What small actions can you take—whether for yourself or others—to bring more kindness, connection, or stability into your life?
 Sometimes, even small mindful actions—like taking a break or connecting with a friend in need—can create a positive shift.

-6. Seek Professional Support if Needed
+6. Seek professional support if needed

 If your anxiety or panic attacks feel overwhelming, seeking professional support can provide tailored guidance and relief.
 A skilled therapist or coach can help you develop strategies to cope more effectively.